kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/06-puttin-in-work/19-gatsby-images.md

 ## Problems with web images today
 * too large - like 8mb
 * not compressed (lossless (smaller without giving up quality) and lossy (makes smaller and gives up quality) - you can compress without the human eye noticing a difference)
-* width / height discrepencies
+* width / height discrepancies
 * poor loading performance - as it's loading you see nothing
 * wrong format
     - lots of formats for images